the-granular-registry/methodology-generation/process/assign-eac-ids-and-gc-ids.md

 * Represents 1.0 MWh of renewable energy generated.
 * Assigned a unique **EAC ID**.
-* Can be composed of whole, remainder, and filler energy records that sum to 1.0 MWh.
+* Can comprise whole, remainder, and filler energy records that sum to 1.0 MWh.

 **Power Emissions Certificate (GC):**

 * Represents any fraction of energy (including whole and partial MWh).
-* Always associated with a EAC ID.
+* Always associated with an EAC ID.
 * Assigned a unique **GC ID** for every record, down to a single watt-hour (Wh).

 ## **Assignment of REC IDs and GC IDs**